cdcabrera/subscriptions-insights-frontend/README.md

      ```

 ### Serving Content
-This is the default context for running a local UI against the Insights proxy.
+This is the default context for running a local UI against mock styling.

   ```
   $ yarn start